Federal Reserve Bank Presidents

 Mr. Fisher took office on April 4, 2005, as the eleventh chief executive of the Eleventh District Federal Reserve Bank, at Dallas.
-In 2014, he serves as a voting member of the Federal Open Market Committee.

 Mr. Fisher is former vice chairman of Kissinger McLarty Associates, a strategic advisory firm chaired by former Secretary of State Henry Kissinger.

 Mr. Fisher began his career in 1975 at the private bank of Brown Brothers Harriman & Co., where he specialized in fixed income and foreign exchange markets.
 He became assistant to the Secretary of the Treasury during the Carter administration, working on issues related to the dollar crisis of 1978-79.
 He then returned to Brown Brothers to found their Texas operations in Dallas.

 In 1987, Mr. Fisher created Fisher Capital Management and a separate funds-management firm, Fisher Ewing Partners.
 He sold his controlling interests in both firms when he rejoined the government in 1997.